junreypalasanrendora/CodePath-Task-4-Hiring-Tasks/README.md

 # CodePath-Task-4-Hiring-Tasks

-This are drafted responses to four different scenario
+These are drafted responses to four different scenarios.